-In Germany during the summer of 1349, the plague (aka “Black Death”) is sweeping the countryside and claiming many victims as a disease spread by rats.
-A young gypsy (Keith Buckley, DR. PHIBES RISES AGAIN) is traveling by wagon to the town of Hamelin with his family of actors.
-Along the way, they run into a friendly Pied Piper (Donovan) who joins ttheir group, and ultimately earns them entrance into the town when he sooths the ill Burgomaster’s daughter Lisa (Cathryn Harrison) with his music.
-Lisa (who is 11 years old) is about to marry power-hungry Franz (John Hurt), whose father, the Baron (Donald Pleasence), is mainly concerned with financing the building of a cathedral.
-While the wedding is being prepared, black rats carrying the plague have invaded Hamelin, and even though wise old Alchemist Melius (Michael Hordern) is trying to use a scientific approach to the problem, he is thrown into a dungeon cell.
+In Germany during the summer of 1349, the plague (aka “The Black Death”) is sweeping the countryside and claiming many victims as a disease spread by rats.
+A friendly young gypsy (Keith Buckley, DR. PHIBES RISES AGAIN) is traveling by wagon to the town of Hamelin with his family of actors.
+Along the way, they run into a friendly Pied Piper (Donovan) who joins their group, and ultimately earns them entrance into the town when he sooths the ill Burgomaster’s daughter Lisa (Cathryn Harrison, EAT THE RICH) with his music.
+Lisa (who is 11 years old) is about to marry power-hungry Franz (John Hurt, THE GHOUL), whose father, the Baron (Donald Pleasence, THE MUTATIONS), is mainly concerned with financing the building of a cathedral.
+While the wedding is being prepared, black rats carrying the plague have invaded Hamelin, and even though wise old Alchemist Melius (Michael Hordern, DEMONS OF THE MIND) is trying to use a scientific approach to the problem, he is thrown into a dungeon cell.
 Is the mystical Pied Piper the only soul capable of freeing the town of its rat infestation?

 Though some of the interiors were shot in England, the location shooting in Germany, especially the outdoor scenes, resemble some of the Hammer horror films of the time (especially TWINS OF EVIL, COUNTESS DRACULA and VAMPIRE CIRCUS).
 You would swear that the forest scenes were shot in Black Park, the Buckinghamshire, England location which often doubled for Transylvania.
-Speaking of which, fans and scholars of British horror films (especially those made in the 1970s) will want to take note of THE PIED PIPER, and it has the excellent cast, scenery, costumes, as well as the rats to back it up.
+Speaking of which, fans and scholars of British horror films (especially those made in the 1970s) will want to take note of THE PIED PIPER, and it has the excellent cast, scenery, costumes, as well as the rats to top it off.
 Director Demy’s approach here may be atypical (the film is mostly set up as a series of medium and long shots, with close-ups being a rarity), he certainly knows how to tell a story, with the use of some startling imagery to keep the audience captivated.
 A good example of this is when the rats eat their way out from the inside of an enormous wedding cake (constructed in the form of a chapel), which becomes a gawking spectacle for the repulsed and screaming banquet-goers.

 BACK TO REVIEWS